-Foot pain is common throughout the population, and in many cases the condition isn’t serious.
+Foot pain is common throughout the population, and in many cases, the condition isn’t serious.
 Overuse and physical activity like running and sports can lead to foot pain.
 Swelling and tenderness can usually be treated at home.
-In more serious cases, you will need to visit your foot doctor Boynton Beach.
+In more serious cases, you will need to see your podiatrist in Boynton Beach.

 Understanding when it is necessary to see a podiatrist will ensure that you get the right care without the risk of aggravating an underlying condition.